 Regardless of degree program, written documents, including prospectus documents, dissertations, theses, and Capstone Project papers, must be submitted to the advisor and/or advisory committee in time to allow two weeks for review prior to any scheduled presentation or official deadline.
 The paper must be approved prior to the deadline date for receipt of the Form 7: Report of Master's Examining Committee as set by the Graduate School (see Graduate School calendar).

-1The Department also offers a distance learning MS/MBA in Food and Agribusiness, a 3+2 BS/MS, and a Professional Masters in International Agribusiness.
+1The Department also offers a distance learning MS/MBA in Food and Agribusiness, a 3+2 BS/MS, a Professional Masters in International Agribusiness, and a distance learning MJ-MS in Agricultural Law.

 MS and PhD Requirements